 Online MBA in Cybersecurity Programs

-With Business Wire’s prediction that by 2025, the Internet of Things (IoT) will reach a market value of over $480 billion, data vulnerability will require much attention.
-Companies will need high-level insight into what hardware, software, and processes need to be established or replaced to maintain effective defenses against cybercriminals.
+All modern companies are also data companies, and they need high-level insight into what hardware, software, and processes need to be established in order to maintain effective defenses against cybercriminals.
 For those interested in helping businesses keep data secure, an MBA in cybersecurity can lead to a purpose-filled, challenging, and lucrative career path in a fast-growing field.

-The Bureau of Labor Statistics (BLS 2022) reports that opportunities for information security analysts—one of many potential career paths open to cybersecurity professionals—are expected to swell 35 percent between 2021 and 2031.
+The U.S. Bureau of Labor Statistics reports that opportunities for information security analysts—one of many potential career paths open to cybersecurity professionals—are expected to grow 33 percent between 2023 and 2033, a rate over six times the national average for all professions (BLS 2024).

 By understanding the inner workings of business and mastering the computer skills to keep data secure and keep intruders out, those who earn an MBA in cybersecurity can qualify for a range of positions, including security consultant, systems administrator, IT manager, database and network administrator, digital forensic specialist, and more.